davidthurman/plex-request/readme.md

 ###To do:

-- Add pagination
+- Add pagination or infinite scroll w/ lazy loading
 - Fix spacing issues
 - Make it prettier
-- Add imdb thumbnails
+- Add imdb thumbnails w/ their api
-- Add multiple admin account creation
+- Allow admin to designate other accounts as admin
+- Allow deletion of requests/errors from admin panel